bittner/lego-mindstorms-ev3-comparison/README.rst

 * `Brick Owl`_ (parts and store search)
 * `LEGO parts drawing program`_ (LDraw.org)

+.. [#note] Spare parts you want to buy in addition are usually available here.
+   Use the 5-digit number of the set you did *not* buy (31313 or 45544) when the shop asks you for a set number.

 .. _LEGO Pick a Brick: http://shop.lego.com/en-DE/Pick-A-Brick-ByTheme
 .. _LEGO Bricks & Pieces: https://wwwsecure.us.lego.com/en-gb/service/replacementparts/order